Spleen Injury Claims Guide – How Much Compensation Can I Claim?

 Where you may feel splenic rupture symptoms pain

 You could feel pain in the left side of the lower part of your abdomen, just underneath the rib cage.
 You may also experience some pain in the left shoulder as well as under and inside the diaphragm.
 This is due to the nerve originating in the same area and referring pain to different parts of your body.
 So, again, keep this information in mind when building the case for your spleen injury claims.

 Symptoms of internal bleeding you can cite in a spleen injury claim

 When the spleen ruptures, one of the most immediate and biggest problems is internal bleeding.
 If it is prolonged or if it is very quick, your blood pressure may fall.
 Noticeable symptoms of this can include things such as lightheadedness, confusion, and loss of consciousness, as well as blurry vision.
 You may also find that if the bleeding is very quick, you may go into shock.
 The initial symptoms of shock include anxiety, sickness and nausea, losing colour in your skin, and feeling restless.

 If you need to make a personal injury claim for the effects of a damaged or ruptured spleen, contact our team today.

 Have you had an accident at work which caused your spleen injury?
 If so, you could be eligible to make a spleen injury claim with our team.
-If your spleen injury was caused by an accident in the workplace in the last three years, you could be eligible to make a compensation claim.
-You can make a personal injury claim against your employer if your spleen injury happened whilst you were at your usual place of work, or whilst working elsewhere for your employer.
+If your spleen injury was caused by accident in the workplace in the last three years, you could be eligible to make a compensation claim.
+You can make a personal injury claim against your employer if your spleen injury happened whilst you were at your usual place of work or whilst working elsewhere for your employer.